shubhigoyal00/pizza-sales-dashboard-powerbi/README.md

 ## 💬 Let’s Connect

-If you have feedback, suggestions, or ideas, feel free to reach out.
+If you have suggestions or feedback, feel free to connect.
 Always open to learning and improving 🚀